 Using more than 1000 vibrant illustrations, Johnson has introduced the most successful business people in the world along with generic templates that will help in your brand-building process from scratch.
 Exploring each step involved in the branding process provides readers with the knowledge to create an effective and memorable brand more easily and simply.

 A brand name is probably the primary and most important aspect of the branding process.
 Many products and companies have names that might be difficult to spell out or don’t capture the essence of their purpose.
-But this book named in the “Top 10 Marketing Book” and “Top 10 Branding Book by Branding Journal” list serves as an ultimate guide for naming your business or product.
+But this book named in the “Top 10 Marketing Book” and “Top 10 Branding Books by Branding Journal” list serves as an ultimate guide for naming your business or product.

 Alexandra Watkins, in her book, has explained how anyone can create a compelling and memorable brand name without a degree in linguistics as such.

 Its core lies in the proven SMILE and SCRATCH brand name test by Watkin.
 A great brand name can make you SMILE as it is Suggestive, Memorable, uses Imagery, has Legs, and is Emotional.
-In other words, if the name is able to capture your true brand essence, gets imprinted on the minds of people, and lends itself a theme, you are successful.
+In other words, if the name is able to capture your true brand essence, gets imprinted on the minds of people, and lends itself to a theme, you are successful.

-A bad name, on the contrary, makes you SCRATCH your head, as it is Spelling challenged, is a Copycat, is Restrictive, Annoying, Tame, Curse of Knowledge, and is Hard to pronounce.
-Long story short, in this case, the name wouldn’t appeal to people or customers towards the company, thereby hampering their overall growth.
+A bad name, on the contrary, makes you SCRATCH your head, as it is Spelling challenged, is a Copycat, is Restrictive, Annoying, Tame, a Curse of Knowledge, and is Hard to pronounce.
+Long story short, in this case, the name wouldn’t appeal to people or customers towards the company, thereby hampering its overall growth.